NRL Finals Betting - September 12th - October 5th 2014

 Facts about the NRL Finals

-- The NRL’s McIntyre finals system was dropped in preference of the AFL Play-Offs format for the 2012 season.
+- In 2012, the NRL’s former McIntyre finals system was dropped in favour of the AFL play-offs format.

 NRL Finals Format